All riders should learn motocross and dirt riding.

 Through MX training, I just kept the throttle pinned as I pushed on the ride side of the handlebar while pushing my left leg into the footpeg to lift the bike up slightly off its present lean angle.
 In a split second the engine power tapered off and both tyres tracked back in line.

 Later that night, the Ducati bigwig in charge of the event proclaimed in both happiness and relief, “Best of all, we didn’t have any crash during the trip!”

 A few months later I was riding in South Africa in the GIVI Wilderness Adventure.

 We crossed an offroad section on the third day.
-A few participants had asked the marshals if the section was going to be tough, but they were confidently assured, “Nah, it’s super easy.
+A few participants had asked the marshals if the section was going to be tough, but they were confidently assured, “Nah, it’s a hard-packed dirt road so it’s super easy.
 Just relax and have fun.
 We’ll clear it in 30 minutes tops.”

-Unfortunately, the supposedly hard-packed dirt road had become entirely different since the last time they recced it.
+Unfortunately, that hard-packed dirt road had become entirely different since the last time they recced it.
 It was now covered in ankle-deep sand!

-I was immediately behind the Indonesian journalist when he dropped his bike in less that 1 km onto the trail, when his front tyre hit a deep sand groove.
+I was right behind the Indonesian journalist when he dropped his bike in less than 1 km onto the trail when his front tyre hit a deep sand groove.
 Reacting immediately to the situation, courtesy of MX training, I stood up on the footpegs, relaxed my arms and just kept giving gas, instead of backing off.

 In the end, it took the convoy three-and-half hours to clear the section.

 The above two scenarios were the most memorable so far in my 30-year riding experience, not to mention many more smaller ones on an almost daily basis.